 If you already have anti-virus, it is still worth asking the question: does it give your organisation the right level of protection you need?
 Do you regularly audit your systems to ensure that all your endpoints (PCs, tablets and mobiles) have anti-virus software installed, and are they running the latest definitions?
 This is a critical point, as many organisations deploy anti-virus software as a ‘set and forget’ solution but fail to monitor the endpoints and ensure they are continually protected.

-It is crucial that you choose a solution that can be centrally managed by an administrator.
+It is crucial that you choose an endpoint solution that can be centrally managed by an administrator.
 Anti-virus providers regularly release new updates for new threats as they are detected.
 If your software isn’t centrally managed or requires the user to update the software ‘at their convenience’ it may not happen at all, and leave your network vulnerable.

 Does Your Anti-virus Measure Up?